Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Thick Quantum Graphs and quasi- boundary conditions

-This definition fully determines the Quantum Circuit.
-On the one hand, the associated graph schematically describes its topology: edges represent wires while vertices represent connections between different wires.
-On the other hand, the manifolds $\Omega_e$ describe each wire and the partition $\Gamma$ allows to characterise completely the connections between different wires.
-This definition will keep the simplicity of the mathematical treatment of the control problem under study.
-When it leads to no confusion, we will abuse the notation and denote by $\Omega$ the Quantum Circuit itself.
-Also, for the sake of simplicity we will assume from now on that every $\Omega_e$ of a Quantum Circuit is a convex, compact differentiable manifold with piecewise smooth and compact boundary.
+When it leads to no confusion, we will abuse the notation and denote by $\Omega$ the Thick Quantum Graph itself.
+Also, for the sake of simplicity we will assume from now on that every $\Omega_e$ of a Thick Quantum Graph is a compact differentiable manifold with piecewise smooth and compact boundary.